Episcopal Diocese of West Texas

 The Episcopal Diocese of West Texas is the diocese of the Episcopal Church in the United States of America whose territory comprises the southernmost part of the state of Texas.

+In 2024, the diocese reported average Sunday attendance (ASA) of 6,690 persons, down from ASA of 8,592 in 2016.
+Public membership figures cited a decline from 22,963 in 2015 to 19,251 in 2023.
+No membership statistics were reported in 2024 national parochial reports.
+The 86 reporting congregations of the diocese had $29,557,948 in plate and pledge income in 2024.

 Territory

 The see city is San Antonio, and the diocese includes the cities of Corpus Christi and Brownsville.
 (The westernmost part of Texas, including El Paso, falls under the Episcopal Diocese of the Rio Grande, which also covers all of New Mexico.)

 History

 The Diocese of West Texas was formed on October 26, 1874 when the General Convention of the Episcopal Church voted in favor of the division of the Episcopal Diocese of Texas which led to the formation of the Missionary District of Northern Texas and the Missionary District of Western Texas.
 The Missionary District of Western Texas was formally established on May 6, 1875.
 On May 10, 1904, the missionary district was elevated to the status of a diocese, which led to the establishment of the Diocese of West Texas.